WICG/view-transitions/explainer.md

 ## Part 4: The end

-When the transition is complete, the transition elements created by the UA are removed, revealing the real Page-B.
+When the transition is complete, the transition elements created by the UA are removed, revealing the real Page-B. The transition completes once no pseudo element has an active animation.

 # The MPA API